-Acid attacks happen across the world and it affects women disproportionally.
-Although it is also unacceptable when acid violence occurs against men, acid violence is a form of violence that has a disproportionate impact on women.
-It reflects and perpetuates discrimination of women and girls in society, as such it is prohibited by international law.
-However, all too often it’s a crime that goes unreported and unpunished: survivors of acid attacks live in fear of reprisals for reporting the attack.
+Acid attacks are a form of violence that transcends geographical boundaries.
+Although it is equally unacceptable when acid violence occurs against men, attacks across the world affect women disproportionately.
+Violence frequently reflects and perpetuates discrimination of women and girls in society, as such it is prohibited by international law.
+However, all too often it’s a crime that goes unreported and unpunished.
+In many cases, survivors of attacks live in fear of reprisals.

 Working in partnership with local partners Acid Survivors Trust International has delivered real impact.
-Through ASTI help our partners have provided direct support to thousands of survivors globally.
+With ASTI's help, our partners have provided direct support to thousands of survivors globally.
 We have helped to train hundreds of local surgeons in many countries including Pakistan, Nepal, India and Uganda, who in turn have treated thousands of survivors.
-We are also focused on systemic change, changing laws and changing attitudes.
-We have helped to change laws in Colombia, Pakistan, Bangladesh, Uganda and Cambodia.
-Acid violence has decreased significantly in Bangladesh, Pakistan and Cambodia.
+We are also focused on systemic change, changing laws and changing attitudes with the result being a sustained decrease in the number of acid attacks worldwide.
+We have helped to change laws in Colombia, Pakistan, Bangladesh, Uganda, Cambodia and as of recently, the UK.
+As a consequence of enforcing specific legislation, acid violence has decreased significantly in Bangladesh, Pakistan and Cambodia.

 54 SURVIVORS ACCESS PROFESSIONAL SKILLS TRAINING AND FINANCIAL SUPPORT

 55 SURVIVORS ACCESS SKILLS TRAINING AND/OR START UP KIT/FINANCIAL SUPPORT

 152 SURVIVORS BENEFITED FROM MEDICAL AND PSYCHO-SOCIAL SUPPORT SERVICES

 COMMUNITY MEMBERS REACHED THROUGH CAMPAIGN MATERIALS OR STREET THEATRE